SimpleITK/SimpleITK/Utilities/Statistics/README.md

 ORDER BY
 month
 ```

+Another useful date range is between the release of the first major toolkit version in April 2017 and the current date: `TIMESTAMP('2017-04-01 00:00:00') AND CURRENT_TIMESTAMP()`

 Download the resulting csv for analysis.

 Note that the country encoding in the csv is [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 To plot downloads using the `plotly.express.choropleth` function we need to denote the country using [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) or country name.
 To convert between the alpha-2 and country name or alpha-3 we use the [pycountry](https://github.com/pycountry/pycountry) package which provides us with the full country information (alpha-2, alpha-3, name, flag etc.).